solehudinmq/cutter/README.md

 ```

 description of parameters:
 - maximum_failure_limit = is the maximum failure limit when the state is closed.
 If the failure exceeds the maximum_failure_limit then the state will change to open.
-Example : 3 (meaning 3 times failed).
+Example : 5 [meaning 5 times failed] ( default value is 3 ).
 - waiting_time = is the waiting time when the state is open, if it exceeds this waiting time then the state will change to half open.
-Example : 5 (This means the waiting time from state open to half open is 5 seconds).
+Example : 3 [This means the waiting time from state open to half open is 5 seconds] ( default value is 5 ).

 For more details, you can see the following example : [example/test.rb](https://github.com/solehudinmq/cutter/blob/development/example/test.rb).